-The following table shows the number and approximate assets of other investment accounts (or portions of investment accounts) that the fund's portfolio managers managed as of the fund's most recent fiscal period-end.
-The other accounts may include accounts for which the individuals were not designated as a portfolio manager.
+The following table shows the number and approximate assets of other investment accounts (or portions of investment accounts) that the fund's portfolio manager managed as of the fund's most recent fiscal year-end.
+The other accounts may include accounts for which the individual was not designated as a portfolio manager.
 Unless noted, none of the other accounts pays a fee based on the account's performance.